Transportation Legislation Update from Washington: Certain Uncertainty

 But the real news is that it is unclear when the NRCME will be updated and that, once the technical problems are repaired, states will need between six and 18 months to update their systems to interact with the new Registry.
 That means truck drivers are going to be left holding the bag, again and for the foreseeable future.

-In the coming months, we’ll begin to get a better sense for precisely what will be the trucking-related priorities of this administration.
+Soon, we’ll begin to get a better sense of precisely what will be the trucking-related priorities of this administration.
 Until then, we can only rely on our experience and intuition to guide us on future government action.
 Expect positive near-term action on ELDT and the Clearinghouse, and a step backward on the NRCME, and keep a close eye out for President Biden’s first unified regulatory agenda.

 Stay Up to Date on the Latest in Transportation Legislation